-Tips to improve your chances of finding a new STEM job
+Tips to improve your chances of finding a new engineering and technology job

-Whether you’re looking for permanent job opportunities or a contracted role on a project, finding a new job within STEM industries can be a complex task.
+Whether looking for permanent job opportunities or a contracted role on a project, finding a new job within the engineering and technology industries can be complex.

 There are several aspects to consider to optimise your chances of landing an interview for the roles you apply for.
-These include writing a standout resume, boosting your professional network and choosing an employment agency to smooth out the job-hunting process.
+These include writing a standout resume, boosting your professional network, and choosing an employment agency to smooth out job-hunting.

 In addition, the interviewing landscape has changed due to the COVID-19 pandemic, with more and more companies conducting interviews online to adhere to social distancing guidelines.
 This new format requires a degree of preparation to ensure you make a great first impression.

-Here at Airswift, we have more than 40 years of experience in helping candidates find their perfect roles within STEM industries.
+Here at Airswift, we have over 40 years of experience helping candidates find their perfect roles within the engineering and technology sectors industries.
 We can offer expert advice on all these areas and are dedicated to ensuring you find a job matching your skills and career goals.

 Top tips for getting a new job in a different industry